 The answer to your question is it better to have one cat or two is clearer if you’re thinking about adopting a kitten.
 Kittens have to grow up with other kittens to be happy, healthy and well-adjusted.
 If you’re thinking about a kitten, you definitely need two!

 I wouldn’t want to tell you what to do.
-But when you’re deciding whether it’s better to have one cat or two, there are some things to think about.
+But when you’re deciding how many cats to adopt, there are some things to think about.

 Do you have enough space for two cats?
 We don’t take up much room, but our stuff can gobble up a lot of space.

 Each cat will need a whisker-friendly bowl for wet food because we don’t like to share.
 And you’ll need two litter boxes without tops in case your cats don’t want to share those either.
 This is our favorite litter box and the one we use the most.
-Whether you adopt one cat or two, you’ll also need room for a tall, stable scratching post (we love these) and some wide corrugated cardboard scratching pads.
-And most important, you’ll need space for the cats to get away from each other when they want some alone time.
+No matter how many cats you adopt, one you’ll also need room for a tall, stable scratching post (we love these) and some wide corrugated cardboard scratching pads.
+And most importantly, you’ll need space for the cats to get away from each other when they want some alone time.
 You can accomplish this with a floor-to-ceiling cat tree or a high piece of furniture.
 Wall shelves are great, too, and won’t take up any of your floor space.

 Unfortunately, you should also think about money.
 Will you have enough for two cats?
 Food and litter cost just a few cents more for two cats than one.
 But the cats should have well-kitty checkups every year (no shots!), and those vet visits can add up.
 Many humans buy pet insurance for their cats.
 Some have a credit card that they use just for their cats or a separate savings account for vet bills.

-Here's Why Two Cats Are Better Than One
+Here’s Why It’s Best To Have Two Cats

 Although I prefer being outside by myself, I like knowing other cats are around.
 And although I don’t hang out with them, I’m friends with all of them, even Rocky, who’s not the nicest cat on the planet.
 He’s a loner, too.

 But inside, it’s nice to share your space with someone of the same species and who speaks your language, even if you don’t exactly love each other.
-So those are a couple of reasons why two cats are better than one.
+So those are a couple of reasons why it’s best to have more than one cat.

 Another reason, of course, is companionship.
 Although humans think of us as fiercely independent and even aloof, cats are social animals.
 That’s why feral cats often live together in colonies.